-I taught afterschool Keyboard classes in the Saddleback and Capo Unified school districts Parents wanted their children to continue their music instruction so I offered private lessons with individualized attention.
+I taught afterschool Keyboard classes in the Saddleback and Capo Unified school districts.
+Parents wanted their children to continue their music instruction, so I offered private lessons with individualized attention.

 I work with students of all ages.
 My goal is to help students discover their full potential and to enjoy making music.
-The main goal of lessons is for students to have fun and play the songs they love.
+The main goal of lessons is for students to have fun and play and sing the songs they love.
 However, I provide students a strong foundation, teaching correctly and effectively so that if they wish to pursue music professionally, as well, they’ll be prepared.

 I’ve been asked to describe a certain event I’m fond of.
 I will say that Shawn Mendes’ recent album and new covers of songs lately have been very moving to me because I hear how deeply talented he is, how far he’s come and will continue to grow and how inspiring that is in the music business and for young people.
-It reminds me of students I’ve taught for years that finally went off to college but during their last recital and even during lessons brought tears to my eyes because of how beautifully they played and how far they had come in their music training.
-Notes and measures become moving works of art, expressions of the human condition we can all relate to, that impact us in positive ways.
+It reminds me of students I’ve taught for years that finally went off to college but during their last recital and even during lessons brought tears to my eyes because of how beautifully they sang or played and how far they had come in their music training.
+Notes and measures, expressive voices become moving works of art, expressions of the human condition we can all relate to, that impact us in positive ways.
 That is what music is all about.

 It is important to find a teacher you feel comfortable with.
 As a teacher, I am supportive, patient, and create a warm, encouraging atmosphere.